State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: Experimental setup

 The REMPI laser is delivered through the trap by the optics depicted in Fig.~\hyperref[fig:setup]{2(b)}.
-A three-lens arrangement with two lenses outside ($f = \mm{1000}$, $f = \mm{-75}$) and one lens inside ($f = \mm{20}$) the vacuum chamber focus the \nm{202} beam at approximately the trap center.
-During beryllium ionization at \nm{235}, the diverging lens is removed to compensate for chromatic focal distance shift.
+A three-lens arrangement with two lenses outside ($f = \mm{1000}$, $f = \mm{-75}$) and one lens inside ($f = \mm{20}$) the vacuum chamber focus the $202$\nobreakdash-$\mathrm{nm}$ beam at approximately the trap center.
+During beryllium ionization at \nm{235}, the diverging lens is removed to compensate for a chromatic focal distance shift.
 Using a duplicate optical test setup, we measure approximately Gaussian intensity profiles at the waist with a second-moment beam waist radius $w_0$ of \um{17} for \nm{202} and \um{30} for \nm{235} at the location of the trap center.
-We estimate the pulse energy at the trap center to be \SI{200}{\micro\joule} for \nm{202}, due to losses from the optical elements.
-Assuming a square temporal pulse shape and a Gaussian beam profile at the focus, we define the spatially averaged peak intensity from the REMPI laser for \nm{202} is $E_p/(t_p \pi w_0^2) = \SI{7}{\giga\watt/\centi\meter^2}$, where $E_p$ is the pulse energy and $t_p$ the pulse duration.
+We estimate the pulse energy at the trap center is \SI{200}{\micro\joule} for \nm{202} due to losses from the optical elements.
+Assuming a square temporal pulse shape and a Gaussian beam profile at the focus, we define the spatially averaged peak intensity from the REMPI laser for \nm{202} as $E_p/(t_p \pi w_0^2) = \SI{7}{\giga\watt/\centi\meter^2}$, where $E_p$ is the pulse energy and $t_p$ is the pulse duration.

 The \Htwo number density inside the cryogenic chamber is less than $\qty{1.6(1.3)E3}{\per\centi\meter\cubed}$~\cite{schwegler2023trapping} which is too low to efficiently load \HtwopNoSpace.
 We thus raise the \Htwo pressure during the photoionization.
-We can heat a non-evaporable getter (NEG, SAES Group NEXTorr D500-StarCell) to release \HtwoNoSpace.
+We can heat a nonevaporable getter (NEG; SAES Group NEXTorr D500-StarCell) to release \HtwoNoSpace.
 The NEG element has a high capacity and is used to provide an elevated, approximately constant \Htwo pressure.
-However, the time constant for heating up and cooling down is slow (\qty{30}{\min}), making it less useful as a general tool for loading.
-Short time constants are required to enable fast loading and also to reach a low \Htwo pressure quickly after successful loading to suppress the chemical reaction $\Htwo + \Htwop \rightarrow \Hthreep + \Ha$, which would limit the trapping lifetime.
+However, the time constant for heating up and cooling down is high (\qty{30}{\min}), making it less useful as a general tool for loading.
+Low time constants are required to enable fast loading and also to reach a low \Htwo pressure quickly after successful loading to suppress the chemical reaction $\Htwo + \Htwop \rightarrow \Hthreep + \HaNoSpace$, which would limit the trapping lifetime \cite{schwegler2023trapping}.
+The reaction $\Be + \mathrm{H}_2 \rightarrow \mathrm{BeH}^+ + \mathrm{H}$ is energetically allowed only if \Be is in an electronic excited state \cite{raimondi1983spin}.
+Due to the low average \Be $2p$-state population ($\lesssim 0.1$), the reaction is suppressed and is less of a concern.